 You should apply Dotfuscator to build configurations that will be tested.
 As with any static analysis tool, Dotfuscator cannot determine everything about your app's behavior.
 You will need to test the protected app to discover and address runtime issues.

-Following these guidelines usually means you will protect the
+This usually means you want to protect the